Lande Is The 1st European P2P Lending Company To Earn A 4thWay PLUS Rating

 Lande is regulated in Latvia, which is seen in a positive light, overall, by the OECD and the IMF.

-Latvia has just recently developed specific regulations for P2P lending and had previously been using older structures.
+Lande has approval to operate, although its actual licence remains in the reviewing stage.
+Latvia fairly recently developed specific regulations for P2P lending and had previously been using older structures.

 Visit Lande*.